intelagense/rwxrob/log/2021/02/16/README.md

+## Tuesday, February 16, 2021, 5:30:35PM EST <1613514635>

+Reminded that when doing my cloud hosting evaluation that the strength of the CLI API is really a core criterion.
+AWS apparently dominates in this space, which explains why I hated it so much.
+I only used their shitty web API the entire six months I tried it.

 ## Tuesday, February 16, 2021, 5:07:55PM EST <1613513275>

 Watching the views dynamically go up and then decline in YouTube is sort